 They arise from contracts enter that can span over the financial year and also reflect retention funds that are held by the client until such time as a certificate of completion has been signed off.
 It may take a up to 2 years to complete, because cumulative payments received from customers at each balance sheet date do not necessarily equal the amount of revenue recognised on the contracts.

-There has been no Impairment of Contract Assets or Contract Liabilities the year, with reference to all the competition in the Christchurch market the total carrying amount of Goodwill was impaired
+There has been no Impairment of Contract Assets or Contract Liabilities

 Impairment of Goodwill